-Research fellow at the DGAP (Center for Geopolitics, Geoeconomics, and Technology) in Berlin, who delves into the intricate interplay between social media and politics.
-Her research encompasses the intersection of artificial intelligence (AI) and democracy, with a particular focus on AI geopolitics and emerging technologies that reshape online information integrity.
+Research fellow at the DGAP (Center for Geopolitics, Geoeconomics, and Technology) in Berlin, who delves into the intricate interplay between social politics. media and Her research encompasses the intersection of artificial intelligence (AI) and democracy, with a particular focus on AI geopolitics and emerging technologies that reshape online information integrity.